National Institute of Pharmaceutical Education and Research, S.A.S. Nagar: Admissions

 Every year in June and July NIPER conducts national level entrance examinations for admissions to its M.S.(Pharm)/MTech/M.Pharm., MBA (Pharm.) and PhD programs.
 Candidates interested in MBA (Pharmaceutical Management) and the doctoral programs are further screened by personal interview.

 The candidates are required to have qualified the Graduate Aptitude Test in Engineering (GATE) or now Graduate Pharmacy Aptitude Test (GPAT) in a suitable subject area, although exceptions are allowed for some applicants/programs.
 Now GATE in Pharmacy discipline has been replaced by GPAT and pharmacy graduate has to qualify the GPAT.

 Exam for doctoral program is subject and/or department specific.
 For doctoral studies, normally the PI has sufficient funding to support the student, but in its absence a fellowship via the National Eligibility Test conducted by the University Grants Commission or such student support schemes makes the applicant's case strong.
-Most of the masters courses include one-year project work which is in the second year.
-In this second year of laboratories work, students gets exposure to quality research work and thus gets the skills to continue in research field in future by enrolling into various PHD programs at national level institutes like CSIR & Mostly in prestigious Foreign Universities.
+Most masters courses include one-year project work which is in the second year.
+In this second year of laboratory work, students get exposure to quality research work and thus get the skills to continue in research field in future by enrolling into various PHD programs at national level institutes like CSIR and in prestigious foreign universities.

 Organization

 NIPER functions under the Union Ministry of Chemicals and Fertilizers.
 The president of the Republic of India is the visitor of the institute.
-Its policy architecture is framed and reviewed by a board of governors which includes eminent academicians, members of the parliament and entrepreneurs.
+Its policy architecture is framed and reviewed by a board of governors which includes eminent academics, members of the parliament and entrepreneurs.
 The institute is represented by a director, who is also the chief academic and executive officer.